λ

 4 Background

-As a user, I frequently run into documentation that's incomplete and out of date, so I tend to stay in the editor and explore the code by jumping around with SLIME's m-. (slime-edit-definition).
+As a user, I frequently run into documentation that's incomplete and out of date, so I tend to stay in the editor and explore the code by jumping around with SLIME's M-. (slime-edit-definition).
 As a library author, I spend a great deal of time polishing code but precious little writing documentation.

 In fact, I rarely write anything more comprehensive than docstrings for exported stuff.
 Writing docstrings feels easier than writing a separate user manual, and they are always close at hand during development.
 The drawback of this style is that users of the library have to piece the big picture together themselves.